 What questions does it raise about identity, who we are and how we define ourselves?
 About our obligations to our fellow humans?
 About the relationship between the individual, faith, and the state?

-Many churches will be looking for ways to explore these issues theologically and in terms of policy; others will be hoping to take practical action — perhaps through supporting refugees.
-The resources below offer guidance in these areas.
+Many churches will be looking for ways to explore these issues theologically and in terms of policy; others will be hoping to take practical action, perhaps through supporting refugees.
+The following resources offer guidance in these areas.

 - Church of England page on migration, including guidance for clergy on supporting asylum seekers.

 - Supporting Refugees: A Guide for Oxfordshire Churches (Christian Concern for One World, 2020) — brief introduction to eight organisations that can help churches support refugees.

 - Churches Refugee Network — the leading network for churches that want to pray and act in support of refugees and discuss questions relating to refugee policy.